-Members of the Corporation must ensure that there are appropriate financial and management controls in place in order to safeguard public and other funds and to ensure they are used properly.
-In addition, members of the Corporation are responsible for securing economical, efficient and effective management of the College's resources and expenditure, so that the benefits that should be derived from the application of public funds from the Education and Skills Funding Agency and are not put at risk.
+Members of the corporation must ensure that there are appropriate financial and management controls in place in order to safeguard public and other funds and ensure they are used properly.
+In addition, members of the corporation are responsible for securing economical, efficient and effective management of the corporation's resources and expenditure, so that the benefits that should be derived from the application of public funds from the ESFA and other public bodies are not put at risk.

-Approved by order of the members of the Corporation on 11th December 2019 and signed on its behalf by:
+Approved by order of the members of the Corporation on 16th December 2020 and signed on its behalf by: